josethomazini/learn-node/eslint/README.md

 yarn run lint:js
 ```

-To try to fix problems, and list any unresolved problems:
+To try to fix problems, and list any unresolved problem:

 ```
 yarn run lint:js:fix